yichunzhao/jpa-cache-spring/README.md

 Action: https://github.com/marketplace/actions/docker-build-push-action - Docker image build and push

 Github actions is managed by Github, and exceuted in the Github server.
 Each job in a workflow runs in a fresh virtual env.
-So jobs are executed in parallel by default.
-So jobs need to be defined
+Jobs are executed in parallel by default.
+So jobs may need to pre-define dependencies.

 Syntax